 You’re better than getting pissed off at something that you cannot control.
 It’s time to focus on the things you actually can control.

 Some years ago, I was sweating my butt off in a hot yoga class.
 I was frustrated that I could not get into a backbend because my arthritis decided it didn’t want to play nice.
 My stomach was churning because of the third argument I had had with my boss that week.

 On top of that, my heart was sinking because a man who I had been seeing and who I really liked had called the night before to break up with me.
 I was a knot of rage that afternoon in yoga class.

 “If it does not serve you, then let it go,” the instructor said.

 Although the yoga teacher probably meant for the students to be kind and patient with themselves, reassuring them the back bend would happen when the body was ready for it, those words stuck.
 And I remember bursting into tears.

 Not because I wasn’t flexible enough during that moment in time.
 Simply put, I was letting the fact that I was inflexible in life cloud my ability to just be and move on.

 We have to understand that if a negative emotion is not going to improve our lives, we need to show it the door.
 There is no place for anger holding us hostage.

 The next time you start to feel pissed off about the divorce drama, do the following:

 What struggles do you experience when it comes to dealing with divorce anger?
 What steps have you taken to kick it to the curb?
+What do you think are the keys to getting through a divorce after 50?
 Please share the strategies that have worked for you!